anathonous/anathonous.github.io/_posts/2021-02-02-MacProFreeBSD.md

 ```

 System Management Controller services are not enabled by default.
 You will need to compile a kernel with asmc support.
-You will need to lear how to [build](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/kernelconfig-building.html) a kernel. and download [this](https://svnweb.freebsd.org/base?view=revision&revision=342756) kernel patch.
+You will need to learn how to [build](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/kernelconfig-building.html) a kernel. and download [this](https://svnweb.freebsd.org/base?view=revision&revision=342756) kernel patch.
 and put them in
 /usr/src/sys/dev/asmc/
 ```